Parke, Bovey Tracey: William Gerald Hole (1881-1974)

 Major William Gerald Hole (1881-1974), son, who was educated at Winchester and Merton College, Oxford.
 He served in the Devon Imperial Yeomanry (Royal 1st Devon Yeomanry) at Gallipoli and in Palestine during World War I. In 1905 he married Mildred Bingley, daughter of Rev. John Bingley of Woodford, Torquay, by whom he had an only daughter and sole heiress (Mildred) Geraldine Hole (1908-2008), who in 1939 married Fleetwood Hugo Pellew (1910-2008) of Coppelia House, Moreton Hampstead, Devon (2nd cousin of Pownoll Irving Edward Pellew, 9th Viscount Exmouth (1908–1970)), and left one daughter.
 William Gerald Hole presented a stained glass window to Bovey Tracey Church depicting the Road to Emmaus, forming the south window of the Lady Chapel.

 He bequeathed the Parke estate, comprising the house and 239 acres, to the National Trust.

 Several inscribed mural monuments to the Hole family of Parke, Stickwick and Crownley, survive in Bovey Tracey Church, also the east and south windows of the Lady Chapel, donated by the family.

 Dartmoor National Park Authority

-The mansion house of Parke is today leased to Devon County Council as the headquarters of the Dartmoor National Park Authority.
+The mansion house of Parke is today leased to the Dartmoor National Park Authority, and is used as the operational Headquarters.